threader/OneFileLinux/README.md

 Buildroot handles grabbing the kernel sources and the linux/ that used to live here is now a symlink to the buildroot output directory.
 I optet to symlink buildroot/dl/linux/git/.git to linux/.git , hopefully to aid rapid development , as the sources buildroot actuelly uses to build are in buildroot/output/build/linux-main_ofl/ - setup.sh is suppsed to run sometime after buildroot has gotten the sources and symlink this in place?

+So far _harden_malloc_ and _Fil-C - llvm-project-deluge_ are not used, i wanted to keep it glibc compatible, but I've not quite landed on the configuration of BuildRoot at this time and i suppose rebuilding libc and openssl etc. could be fun down the line.

 Requires the Debian package: libelf-dev libopenssl-dev